 Students' course evaluation is conducted on an individual basis, and final grades are on a scale of 0 - 20.
-Academic courses and Work Project approval requires that the final grade is equal to or superior to 10.
-There are no decimal points on final grades.
+Academic courses and Work Project approval requires that the final grade is equal to or greater than 10.
+All final grades are rounded to the nearest integer.

 Course evaluations can be based on student participation, coursework, classwork, tests, examinations and other evaluations.
-Individual in-class written work cannot count for less than 50% of the final grade.
+Continuous assessment cannot count for less than 50% of the final grade.
 A final exam is mandatory and course instructors must use more than one method of assessment.
-The weight of the final exam should not be less than 30% nor exceed 70%.
+The weight of the final exam can vary between 30% and 70%.

-The course syllabus specifies which methods will be used and their contribution to the final grade (in percentages).
+The course syllabus will describe the evaluation methods to be applied and their contribution to the final grade (in percentages).
 Evaluation is the sole responsibility of the Course Instructors.